Turkey Harvest Management

 The optimal season alternative that did the best job of balancing the turkey population and hunter satisfaction was the same among all geographic regions: a two week season with bag limit of one bird of either sex.

 Survey data indicate that fall turkey hunters spend 4-6 days afield on average, regardless of whether they hunt in a region with a two-week season (i.e., the Lake Plains) or a seven-week season (southeastern New York).
-Because the proposed season dates in the three proposed zones do not overlap (Northern Zone: Oct.
-1-14; Southern Zone: Oct.
-17-30; Suffolk County: Nov.
-21-Dec.
-4), a very dedicated hunter could hunt turkeys for up to six weeks in total if they were willing to move around the state.
+Because the proposed season dates in the three proposed zones do not overlap (first two weeks of October in the Northern Zone; roughly the last two weeks of October in the Southern Zone; late November in Suffolk County), a very dedicated hunter could hunt turkeys for up to six weeks in total if they were willing to move around the state.

-The changes to the fall hunting season will be evaluated as part of a four-year research program.
+The changes to the fall hunting season are being evaluated as part of a four-year research program.
 DEC staff banded over 1,000 hens in 2013 and 2014, attaching satellite radios to a portion of these, to assess survival rates and harvest rates under our current fall season structure.
-DEC staff will continue to band and track hens in 2015 and 2016 in order to evaluate the impact of a modification to the fall season on harvest and survival.
+DEC staff are continuing to band and track hens in 2015 and 2016 in order to evaluate the impact of a modification to the fall season on harvest and survival.
 This approach allows for adaptive harvest management whereby this information is used, in addition to the abundance, productivity, and hunter survey data collected annually, to offer sustainable fall harvest opportunities that reflect environmental conditions and current trends in turkey populations.